investec/home-run/README.md

 --appLocation ./src/OurContainerApp
 ```

-Given the above command, `home-run` will look for a resource group called `rg-our-resource-group` and try to find a `containerapp` inside with the name `ca-ourapp-dev`.
-If it finds a match, it will create an `./src/OurContainerApp/appsettings.Development.json` for that app.
+Given the above command, `home-run` will look for a resource group called `rg-our-resource-group` and try to find a `containerapp` inside with the name `ca-ourapp-dev` and a key vault with the `kv-ourapp-dev`.
+If it finds a match, it will create an `./src/OurContainerApp/appsettings.Development.json` for that app using the environment variables of the container app and the values in the key vault.

 #### Function App Example